 The Mughal period also witnessed the dependency of women on husbands, fathers, or sons and the harmful effects that a patriarchal society had on all over India.
 However, despite such a situation, there was a wide discrepancy in the lives of upper-class and ordinary working women.
 Despite being confined to the inmates of haram and sharing their husbands with multiple wives and mistresses, the upper-class women led luxurious lives and received education.
-Some of these women, like Chand Bibi of Ahmednagar, Rani Durgawati of Gondwana, Nur Jahan, Jahanara, who also played active part in politics.
+Some of these women, like Chand Bibi of Ahmednagar, Rani Durgawati of Gondwana, Nur Jahan, Jahanara, also played active in politics.
 However, one of their significant roles during this period was to give moral and cultural tone to the society.
-They influenced patronage and royal tone and also patronized various singers and artists of that period.
+They influenced patronage and royal tone and also patronised various singers and artists of that period.
 Many of them, like Jahanara, had literary credits to her name, which she wrote under the pen name ‘Makhfi’.
 Women continued to be the victims of various social evils of the age.
-They were victims of child marriages and they were even denied the right to inherit her parent’s property.
-The common women were engaged in various kinds of work that included spinning and building activities.
-The wage discrepancy between the man and the woman during this period was huge.
-Women worked the same amount of labour as that of the men but received meagre meagre wages compared to what men receive.
+They were victims of child marriages, and they were even denied the right to inherit her parent’s property.
+The common women were engaged in various kinds of work, including spinning and building.
+The wage discrepancy between men and women during this period was huge.
+Women worked the same amount of labour as men but received meagre wages than men.
 The muslin work of Bengal and the Chikan work of Awadh were confined mainly to women because of their good, fine eyesight and delicate fingers.
 All of these women worked under the strict supervision of a merchant or a master craftsman.